 The calibration routine runs in the background whilst the letters scroll across the screen, so it is possible to start tilting before the words finish scrolling.
 This speeds up the calibration routine.

 The compass calibration is stored in non volatile memory, so next time you press the reset button or remove and replace the power to the micro:bit it will remember the calibration.
-However, this non volatile memory is cleared when you flash a new program to your micro:bit, so you will have to re-calibrate it if you load a new program.
+However, this non volatile memory is cleared when you flash a new program to your micro:bit, so you will have to re-calibrate it if you flash a new program via USB.

 In the python.microbit.org and codewith.mu editors, currently the compass calibration is not stored and you will have to perform the calibration procedure each time you reset or power down and power up your micro:bit.